John Irvin

-John Irvin (born 7 May 1940) is an English film director.
-Born in Newcastle upon Tyne, Northumberland, he began his career by directing a number of documentaries and television works, including the BBC adaptation of John le Carré's Tinker Tailor Soldier Spy.
-He made several Hollywood films in the 1980s, including The Dogs of War (1980), Ghost Story (1981) and Hamburger Hill (1987).
+John Charles Greenway Irvin (7 May 1940 – 11 August 2026) was an English film and television director.
+A three-time BAFTA Award nominee, he began his career by directing a number of documentaries and television works, including the BBC adaptation of John le Carré's Tinker Tailor Soldier Spy.
+He made several Hollywood films in the 1980s, including The Dogs of War (1980), Ghost Story (1981), Raw Deal (1986), and Hamburger Hill (1987).

-Irvin is a graduate of London Film School.
+Early life and education

+John Charles Greenway Irvin was born in Wallasey, Merseyside, on 7 May 1940, to Charles and Elsie Winifred Irvin.
+His father was a mechanical engineer who was involved in the construction of the Iran-Iraq Pipeline as part of the Royal Engineers.
+Irvin had a twin brother, David.
+He attended Durham School, where he sang in the choir, and Durham College, where he boxed and rowed competitively.
+He graduated from the London Film School.

 Career

-Irvin directed his first films in the 1960s, such as the short subjects Gala Day (1963), Carousella (1965), the made-for-TV film East of Howard (1966), Bedtime (1967) and Mafia No!
-(1967).
+Documentaries

+Early in his career, Irvin was an adherent of the Free Cinema movement, directing vérité-style documentaries.
+His breakthrough was Inheritance, a 1963 documentary short about the Algerian War of Independence.
+In 1969, he traveled to Vietnam to shoot footage of the ongoing conflict for Movietone.
+He directed documentary short subjects Gala Day (1963), Carousella (1965), and the made-for-TV East of Howard (1966).
+His 1967 short Mafia No!, about Italian social activist Danilo Dolci, was nominated for a BAFTA Award for Best Short Film.

+British television

 In the 1970s, Irvin directed exclusively for television, including drama episodes and made-for-TV films.
-In the mid-1970s, he made Possessions (1974) and Haunted: The Ferryman (1974) and the pilot for The Nearly Man (1974) and seven episodes in 1975.
-In 1977, he directed an episode for ITV Playhouse and did the adaptation of Charles Dickens's Hard Times series.
+In the mid-1970s, he made Possessions (1974) and Haunted (1974) and the pilot for The Nearly Man (1974) and seven episodes in 1975.
+In 1977, he directed an episode for ITV Playhouse and did an adaptation of Charles Dickens's Hard Times.
+In 1977, he directed the BBC miniseries adaptation of John le Carré's Tinker Tailor Soldier Spy, which was nominated for a BAFTA Award for Best Drama Series and a Primetime Emmy Award for Outstanding Limited Series.